a-727/SpeedRacer/README.md

 #### SaveToLeaderboard
 Allow the user to save their time to local leaderboard.
 Also determines wether the leaderboard is shown.
 Boolean (1 or 0) value - default is 0.
 #### AllowLeaderboardClear
 Allow the user to clear the leaderboard.
-Requires SaveToLeaderboard to be enabled, otherwise will through a campaign error.
 Boolean (1 or 0) value - default is 0.
 #### DiffSpeedMultiplier
 In percentage of blocks, per second.
 Multiplied by 3-5, depending on the difficulty the user chooses (super easy: 2, easy: 3, medium: 4, hard: 5, super hard:7).
 Integer value from 10-100.
 Default is 25.
 #### AllowSuperEasyMode